for Fun /

 some of his sons.

-Peale opened his Museum and Art Gallery in Philadelphia in last
+Peale opened his Museum of Natural Science and Art in Philadelphia in

 silhouettes from the Independence Hall museum are stamped with the